swarupyeole11/HangMan-Game/README.md

               plugins: [],
               }

            4) Add this to the css file and import it into the App.jsx
+              @tailwind base;
+              @tailwind components;
+              @tailwind utilities;